T-Shirt vs Microfibre Towel for Curly Hair: Which Is Better?

 Because jersey cotton has a soft, smooth texture, many people find it easier to gently scrunch out moisture without creating extra frizz.

-After applying your leave-in conditioner or curl cream, use your Practicurl towel to lightly scrunch upward and remove excess water before applying gel.
+After applying your leave-in conditioner or curl cream, use your Practicurl Curl Wrap to lightly scrunch upward and remove excess water before applying gel.

 • Prevent products becoming diluted